 There are a few other common pitfalls within the realm of dropshipping, and they can all be traced back to choosing a dropshipper without doing your research.
 The cheapest and most readily available dropshippers are overseas, and merchants can easily find them with a quick Google search, the installation of an app, or a browse through AliExpress.
 So you can expect the competition to be fierce amongst the ecommerce merchants who sell these products.

 What else can you expect?
 Well, consider the quality.
-If you’ve ever had a friend describe ordering something beautiful from a Chinese website only to have what was delivered look like a completely different product, then you know that Chinese manufacturers can be hit-or-miss.
+If you’ve ever had a friend describe ordering something beautiful from a Chinese website only to have what was delivered look like a completely different product, then you know that the quality of overseas manufacturers can be hit-or-miss.
 You can’t truly know the quality of what you’re selling without validating it yourself, which means, at the very least, ordering the product and having it sent to yourself first.
 Even if you do your due diligence and verify that you were satisfied with the order, manufacturing houses can change.
 They might update a key material to a cheaper option, decide to skimp on packaging to save costs, or they might have a shoddy quality check system and you happened to get lucky with your first purchase.
 The farther removed you are from these decisions and from the quality control process, the less likely you are to hear about problems until a customer complains.

 When you buy an item wholesale, in most cases the supplier stops being responsible for the product as soon as it reaches you.